 Do you want to help us improve experiences for families?

 Are you a parent or carer of a child in Salford?
 Would you like to have a say in how services work for families?
 Can you help us make sure that children in Salford grow up safe, well and achieve their full potential?
-We’d love you to join Salford Parent Panel and help us guide and grow the way we work with families in Salford.
+We’d love you to join Salford Parents for Positive Change and help us guide and grow the way we work with families in Salford.

 We’d like your views on different ways of working, based on your own experiences and what you think would work best for families.
 We might send you online surveys, or invite you in to focus groups or workshops.
 (We’ll pay your expenses and you’ll get a voucher as a thank you for your time).
 We’d never ask for details about your journey or experiences, and if you change your mind at any time that is totally fine.

 Kelly a parent from Salford Parents for Positive Change shares why she got involved:

 We are a select group of parents who have been locally involved with children's services for many different reasons.